HysMagus/ZIP-RFC/0000-Serious-Bouncy-Castle-Descriptive-Name.md

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation

 This is the section where we explain it as if we were explaining it to a noob.
-If this was software and not a bouncy castle, there would be sections on the functionality, featuers, need for the community etc.
+If this was software and not a bouncy castle, there would be sections on the functionality, features, need for the community etc.
 However since this is a bouncy castle it can be expained as such.

 The Bouncy Castle is a core part of the Zcoin Project as it provides a place for the founding and core team to bounce around and relieve stress through the ancient science of having fun.